hiromaily/go-crypto-wallet/README.md

 # go-bitcoin
-Wallet functionalities handling BTC, BCH, ETH and so on.
+Wallet functionalities handling BTC, BCH and so on.
 Currencies would be added step by step.

 ## Structures
 This is explained for BTC for now.